COVID-19 — Where Do Laundromats Go From Here?

 - People want to get in and out of the laundromat quickly.
-Upgraded, advanced commercial laundry equipment from top brands like Speed Queen are more efficient and have higher g-force, which means people complete their laundry quicker and minimize risk.
+Upgraded, advanced commercial laundry equipment from top brands are more efficient and have higher g-force, which means people complete their laundry quicker and minimize risk.
 Upgraded technology, like wash alerts sent to your smartphone, also allows people to monitor their loads while being socially distanced.

 - New, efficient equipment and technology provide increased revenue opportunities and keeps utility expenses low, which puts your business in a good spot to combat any potential impact from increases in taxes, fuel costs, and a down economy in general.

 - People want to keep a safe distance while doing their laundry.
 That means you may need to rethink your laundromat design and layout to give people optimal space to avoid interaction.
 More distance between machines, seating, and drying tables is all helpful.
 Providing plenty of aisle space and a natural flow throughout your laundromat allows people to naturally move about and complete their laundry without risking more contact than necessary.

 Whatever your needs are during this season of change and uncertainty, Martin-Ray is here.
 We’re a leading commercial laundry equipment distributor throughout Colorado, New Mexico, Wyoming, west Texas, and western Nebraska.
 On top of that, we provide other services, including ongoing business support, maintenance, and more to keep you running smoothly during this pandemic and beyond.